denis-sokolov/portent/README.md

 To refer to images, use `url('foo.png')` syntax, where the images are located in the same directory as your CSS file, or deeper with `url('foo/bar.png')`.

 If a file ends in `.less`, it will be processed with LESS.
 Take care to ensure your submodules are hidden behind an `_` name, or else they will be included twice.

+If a file ends in `.ie9.css` or `ie9.less` (or ie 8), the files will be conditionally connected only in Internet Explorer.

 #### Portent-base
 Portent includes a base stylesheet that promotes some best practices.
 Import it using `@import 'portent/base.less'`.